vitessio/website/content/en/docs/reference/features/tablet-throttler.md

   When the throttler is enabled, it implicitly also runs heartbeat injections.
 - Use the `vttablet` flag `-throttle_threshold` to set a lag threshold value.
 The default threshold is `1sec` and is set upon tablet startup.
 For example, to set a half-second lag threshold, use the flag `-throttle_threshold=0.5s`.
 - To set the tablet types that the throttler queries for lag, use the `vttablet` flag `-throttle_tablet_types="replica,rdonly"`.
 The default tablet type is `replica`; this type is always implicitly included in the tablet types list.
 You may add any other tablet type.
 Any type not specified is ignored by the throttler.
-- To override default lag evaluation, and measure a different metric, use `-throttle_metrics_query`.
+- To override the default lag evaluation, and measure a different metric, use `-throttle_metrics_query`.
 The query must be either of these forms:
   - `SHOW GLOBAL STATUS LIKE '<metric>'`
   - `SHOW GLOBAL VARIABLES LIKE '<metric>'`
   - `SELECT <single-column> FROM ...`, expecting single column, single row result